DamnWidget/VenGO/README.md

 maintain a project that requires a specific version of Go or use specific versions of 3rd party libraries that maybe depend themselves on some specific Go version.

-There are already tools like `godep` to freeze dependencies and make the programmer able to build a package in consistent way reproducing the exact package ecosystem that was used when it was developed and Go versions managers like `gvm` that helps the programmer to install and use different Go versions.
+There are already tools like `godep` to vendoring dependencies and make the programmer able to build a package in consistent way reproducing the exact package ecosystem that was used when it was developed and Go versions managers like `gvm` that helps the programmer to install and use different Go versions.
 But there is no a tool that can do both and in an easy and familiar way.